AlenaKeller/cooking-timer/README.md

 Python
 Tkinter

+Timer for tracking cooking time on a 4-burner stove.
+This application allows you to mark the right time for cooking at the same time as working on the computer, in one window for all 4 burners.

 A Python GUI application featuring four independent countdown timers in a 2x2 grid layout, built with Tkinter.

 Features